AjSiciliano/Tournament-Bracket/README.md

 Once a player has winnings >= the number of rounds, they will be the winning player at the top of the bracket.

-To update the bracket to its current state run:
+To update the bracket to its current state:

 	> make